Leaving an Apartment a Mess: Here is What you Need to Know

 A cleaning company can do the job for you.
 Just make sure to be present once they are done to examine the place and ensure that everything is clean and tidy.

-All in all, cleaning your old apartment is one of your responsibilities, and therefore you should comply with it.
+All in all, cleaning your rented apartment is one of your responsibilities, and therefore you should comply with it.
 Not only will you be able to get your security deposit back, but you’re also taking off to your new place refreshed and in a state of peace with yourself and your old landlord.